techGIAN/Chem-Ternary/README.md

 # Chem-Ternary
-Simple Python Script for plotting geochemical samples on a ternary plot
+A Python Script for plotting geochemical samples on a ternary plot

 ![Chem-ternary-plot-example](./img/plot-img.png)